greenhamsam/stc/README.md

 The project is being funded by grants secured from the Global Strategic Communications Council Opportunity Fund (the GSCC) and Climate Interactive.
 The GSCC is also offering invaluable support in marketing the project, clarifying the messaging, and punching up the design.
 Our main points of contact there are Mélissa Godin and Katherine Mansell.

-[Annika Brandow](http://annikabrandow.com/) and [Karen Lilje](https://www.hybridcreative.co.za/about) are leading the visual identity of the project, and [Electric Book Works](https://electricbookworks.com/) is our digital and publishing partner.
+[Annika Brandow](http://annikabrandow.com/) and [Karen Lilje](https://www.hybridcreative.co.za/about) are leading the visual identity of the project, and [Electric Book Works](https://electricbookworks.com/) is our web development and publishing partner.

 This is a not-for-profit project, and our goal is to increase public literacy about climate change.
 Survive the Century will be free to play and share.